 If providers in the plan's network for a specialty are not available, it is the plan's responsibility to locate specialty providers outside the network who will provide you with the necessary care.
 In this case, you will only pay in-network cost sharing.
-If you find your self in a situation where there are not specialists in the plan's network that cover a service you need, call the plan for information on where to go to obtain this service at in-network cost sharing.
+If you find yourself in a situation where there are no specialists in the plan's network that cover a service you need, call the plan for information on where to go to obtain this service at in-network cost sharing.

-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you please call to file a grievance with Member Services at 1-844-788-6959.
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, seeing a women's health specialists or finding a network specialist, please call to file a grievance with Member Services (phone numbers are printed on the back cover of this booklet).
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights 1-800-368-1019 or TTY 1-800-537-7697.